earshore/MyBrewClock/README.md

 2014/12/23

-1.decide to throw the navigation drawer;
+1.decide to throw away the navigation drawer;
 2.add the feedback menu;